dovecot/documentation/source/configuration_manual/sieve/ldap.rst

 If the name of the Script is left unspecified and not otherwise provided by the Sieve interpreter, the name defaults to \`\ ``default``'.

-The configuration file is based on the :ref:`LDAP Authenticaion configuration <authentication-ldap_settings_common>`.
+The configuration file is based on the :ref:`LDAP Authentication configuration <authentication-ldap_settings_common>`.
 The following parameters are specific to the Sieve ldap configuration: